../ | ||

 Cross-toolchain packages built for Debian Linux (x86-64 and ARM64) development host computers are available at either:

-http://repo.munts.com/muntsos/toolchain-rpmsAdding muntsos_aarch64 to an Alire Ada program project turns it into one that produces a cross-compiled AArch64/ARMv8 program for MuntsOS.
+http://repo.munts.com/muntsos/toolchain-rpmsAdding the muntsos_aarch64 crate to an Alire Ada program project transforms said project into one that produces a cross-compiled AArch64 program for MuntsOS.
 See Application Note #7 for a complete example using the alr command line tool.

-Please note that none of the other MuntsOS library crates in Alire (e.g. muntsos_beaglebone) are useable due to breaking changes in alr 2.0.
+Please note that the other MuntsOS library crates in Alire (e.g. muntsos_beaglebone) are unusable due to breaking changes in alr 2.0.
 Unfortunately, Alire project policies prohibit removing obsolete crates, so muntsos_beaglebone et al remain in the repository as broken and abandoned orphans.

-The combination of Visual Studio + NuGet + libsimpleio provides a very high productivity development environment for creating embedded systems software to run on MuntsOS.
+The combination of Visual Studio + NuGet + libsimpleio.dll delivers a very high productivity development environment for creating embedded systems software to run on MuntsOS.
 With RemObjects Elements, a commercial Visual Studio addon product, you can even compile Object Pascal, Java, Go, and Swift programs, all using libsimpleio.dll, to .Net program assemblies that run on MuntsOS.

 The source code for MuntsOS is available at: